pkinchla/sevenpx/README.md

 ```

 2. Then create a folder of SVGS in `./svg/` (still the root of the project).
 3. run the `yarn draw` to generate some json for the application.

-*Tip: It is good to include a title for use on naming each drawing.
-Though, it will fallback to the filename if no title is provided.*
+_Tip: It is good to include a title for use on naming each drawing.
+Though, it will fallback to the filename if no title is provided._

-You can now run the app in development using `yarn dev`.
-For building the app for production use `yarn build`.
+You can now run the app in development using `deno task start`.
+For building the app for production use `deno task build`.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## My instance

 [sevenpx](https://sevenpx.design/)